Plavit/eGovernment-index-dashboard/Readme.md

 A simple Python and Dash Plotly app that visualizes hard-to-process data from eGov indexes by the European Union and the United Nations.
 This project started off as a part of a semestral assignment at FIT, Czech Technical University and later used during further research at the Charles University in Prague and at the Univeristy of Cambridge

 ## Mutations
-Different forks contain different versions.
-There are currently three branches:
+Different ¨branches contain different versions.
+There are currently two branches:
--  `eGovernment-index-dashboard`, the original main working version, currently containing a czech mutation used for my diploma thesis
+-  `master`, the original main working version, currently containing a czech mutation used for my diploma thesis
 -  `eGovernment-index-dashboard-international`, the version adapted for some English publications

 ### This version (`eGovernment-index-dashboard`)